jxin31415/virtual-cloth/README.md

 ### How to Run
 This project can be run the same way as every other WebGL project from this semester.
 First, run, `make-cloth.py` from the project root directory, and then launch an HTTP server with `http-server dist -c-1`.
 This will launch an interactive demo.
 You can use the typical camera controls (`WASD`, arrow keys) to navigate around the environment.

 We provide some interesting sliders and toggles.
-We point to *Wind Strength* in particular, which < what does wind actually do? > will generate some interesting interactions. `Toggle Smooth Shading` changes the way the cloth is rendered as described above. `Prevent Cloth Self-Intersections` is also toggle-able, but is an experimental feature due to it being computationally expensive.
-We also provide settings for tensile strength, drag force, speed (of animation).
+We point to `Wind Strength` in particular, which will generate some interesting interactions. `Toggle Smooth Shading` changes the way the cloth is rendered as described above. `Prevent Cloth Self-Intersections` is also toggle-able, but is an experimental feature due to it being computationally expensive.
+We also provide settings for tensile strength, drag force, and speed (of animation).

 ### Scenes
 We have some different scenes, which can be set using the number keys.